 If you love old buildings and enjoy small tiny streets, Malá Strana is an ideal place for you.
 This part of the city can be a bit expensive, since it is one of the top touristic places.
 Malá Strana is located on the left bank of the river and if you will be lucky enough you can rent one of many cool apartments with balconies/rooftops with the utterly amazing view of Prague.

 Radosť FX – Is a cool vegetarian restaurant and club located in IP Pavlova.
 It is actually the very first vegetarian restaurant in Czechia established in 1992.

 Hlubina – A typical Czech Restaurant located in Andel.
-It is very simple, cheap and food is always good here.
+It is very simple, cheap and food is good.

-Mikrofarma – Few days ago my Italian friends took me to eat to this place and I have to confess they absolutely have the best steaks in town!
+Mikrofarma – My Italian friends took me to eat to this restaurant and I have to confess they absolutely have the best steaks in town!

-U Fleku – The oldest restaurant and bravery in Prague, you just have to go and eat there at least once!
+U Fleku – The oldest restaurant and bravery in Prague, you should go there at least once!

 Where to work:

 Opero – An amazing coworking space located in the old town, with a small cute terrace/garden.
 It is a place for independent professionals, companies, and project teams, as well as regional entrepreneurs seeking occasional office space in Prague.
 Opero have been awarded The most attractive working environment in the Czech Republic for 2017 by CBRE and The best coworking & hub space.

 Node5 – Set in an abandoned factory floor, Node5 has flexible spaces which are equipped with the latest tech and amenities.
 Node5 is a creative studio where you’ll be able to develop, design and market your stuff while receiving good vibes and positively critical feedback. –